Carol Folt: Early life and education

-Folt joined Dartmouth's administration in 2001, when she was named dean of graduate studies and associate dean of the faculty.
+Folt joined Dartmouth's administration in 2001 when she was named dean of graduate studies and associate dean of the faculty.
 She became dean of the faculty in 2004.
-She was tapped as acting provost in 2009, and appointed provost in 2010.
+She was tapped as acting provost in 2009 and appointed provost in 2010.
 When Dartmouth president Jim Yong Kim was named as president of the World Bank in July 2012, Folt was named acting president.

-Chancellor of UNC
+University of North Carolina

-Folt was chosen as UNC's chancellor by the board of governors of the UNC System to succeed Holden Thorp, who resigned the position in June 2013 amid allegations of widespread academic fraud.
-She described her selection as "the honor of a lifetime" and vowed to ensure that UNC's students "don't simply learn what we know but they learn how to create what will be."
+On April 14, 2014, Folt was chosen as the 11th chancellor of the University of North Carolina at Chapel Hill by the board of governors of the University of North Carolina System, effective July 1, 2013.
+She succeeded Holden Thorp, who resigned from the position in June 2013 amid allegations of widespread academic fraud.